raiment-studios/monorepo/source/projects/sea/apps/sea-jsx/README.md

 ### Configuration options

--   `imports` - a set of key-value pairs specifying the npm version to use when importing that particular package.
-Imports not listed in the configuration will use the latest available version.
+-   `modules` - a set of key-value pairs specifying the npm version to use when importing that particular package.
+Imports not listed in the module configuration will attempt to use the latest available version.

 ## Design